Name

 Updating host: www.hfxc.com

-Warning: Permanently added 'www.hfxc.com' (DSA) to the list of known hosts.
+Warning: Permanently added 'www.hfxc.com' (RSA) to the list of known hosts.

 root@www.hfxc.com's password: PASSWORD2